davidgs/SwaggerDockerBlog/README.md

 When isn't it?
 When you want to do something like make API calls from one host to another when the 2 hosts don't have an explicit trust agreement.
 Like between 2 docker containers.
 Or between your laptop and a docker container.

 Yes, you can go in and set a header in the HTTP server such that `Access-Control-Allow-Origin: *` and that will solve the problem (while creating a host of other problems).
-But when you're delaing with a pre-built docker container that runs a service via tomcat, it's never quite that simple.
+But when you're dealing with a pre-built docker container that runs a service via tomcat, it's never quite that simple.

 ## How this works